 Atlantic Coast: The Atlantic coast beaches consisting of St. Augustine, Cocoa Beach, comes with the coolest waters of the state, historical sites, and tends to be on the quieter side of things.

-Key West is another great option if you are looking for a beach that isn’t too crowded.
-Key West has some of the warmest waters and prettiest shores, but it also has a higher chance of rain and thunderstorms.
+Visiting Key West in July is another great option if you are looking for a beach that isn’t too crowded.
+In fact, Key West has some of the warmest waters and prettiest shores, but it also has a higher chance of rain and thunderstorms.

 Panama City Beach is a great beach in July because the water becomes clearer with less crowds due to humidity.
 We love visiting this area this time of year!